cstack/db_tutorial/_parts/part1.md

+---
-# Part 1 - Introduction and Setting up the REPL
+title: Part 1 - Introduction and Setting up the REPL
+---

 As a web developer, I use relational databases every day at my job, but they're a black box to me.
 Some questions I have:
 - What format is data saved in? (in memory and on disk)